secgroup/bulwark-experiments/casestudies-src/README.md

 docker-compose -f docker-compose.oauth.yml up --build
 ```
 A proxy server is listening on port `8080`.
-This proxy is the only way to connect to the case study virtual network: the artificial RP is reachable through the proxy at `https://integrator.com`.
+This proxy is the only way to connect to the case study virtual network:
+the artificial RP is reachable through the proxy at `https://integrator.com`.
+A CA needs to be installed on the browser for the proxy to work correctly: you can download the certificate by visiting (through the proxy) the http://mitm.it website and installing it in the browser settings.

 The `docker-compose` command sets up a testing environment composed of four proxies:
 - a **reverse proxy** in front of the artificial RP.
 Web interface on port `8082`.
 - a **proxy** between the artificial RP and the IdPs (back channels).
 Web interface on port `8083`.
 - a **reverse proxy** in front of the artificial IdP.
 Web interface on port `8084`.
 - a **proxy** through which the virtual network is accessible (listening on port `8080`).
 Web interface on port `8081`.

 The artificial IdP "AS" is already configured and can be tested with the following user account:
 - `alberto.lupo@null.net:qwerty` (username:password)